OriginalityAI/AI-detector-research-tool/README.md

 ## Description

 The tool takes a set of text files and runs them through a number of AI detectors.
 It then outputs the results to a CSV file.
 The tool also generates a confusion matrix to show the accuracy of the detectors.
+But what is a confusion matrix?
+A confusion matrix is a table that is used to describe the performance of a classification model.
+It shows the number of correct and incorrect predictions made by the classification model compared to the actual outcomes.
+This table is extremely useful for comparing the performance of different detectors as it will show the true positives, false positives, true negatives and false negatives for each detector.
+This allows you to see which detectors are the most accurate.

 ## Requirements